colbyj/bride-of-frankensystem/docs/building/page_flow.rst

        {name="Another Page", path="different/route"}
    ]

-**The first page** must be one of these participant-creation routes:
+**The first page** should be one of these participant-creation routes:

 - ``consent`` — display ``consent.html``, create the participant on agreement, assign a condition.
 - ``consent_nc`` — display ``consent.html``, create the participant on agreement, no condition assignment.